-One of the most common topics we see on host forums and social media pages is that of service animals.
-Hosts want to know whether they have the right to refuse bookings to guests with service animals.
-So, what exactly is the Airbnb service animal policy?
+One of the most common questions we see on vacation rental forums and social media pages is that of service animals and whether hosts have the right to refuse bookings to guests with service animals.

-There are a few hosts who choose not to accept pets in their listings.
-However, service animals are not classified as pets as they serve specific purposes and are trained for said purposes.
+There are hosts who choose not to accept pets in their listings.
+Service animals are not pets as they serve specific purposes and are trained for said purposes.
 This is where the complexity of the issue comes in.
 Some hosts decide not to accept bookings from people traveling with pets because they want to keep their listings hypoallergenic.

-Remember, Airbnb does not classify service animals and emotional support animals as pets, so pet fees cannot be charged.
-This categorization is important because it removes the host’s ability to choose whether to accept bookings from people with animals.
+Remember, Airbnb does not classify service animals as pets, so pet fees cannot be charged.
+This categorization is quite important because it removes the host’s ability to choose whether to accept bookings from people with animals of any classification.

-Whatever the motivation for keeping your listing pet-free, service animals do not count as pets.
-Airbnb’s policy is clear – denying a booking due to the presence of a service animal is against their Nondiscrimination Policy.
+Whatever the motivation for keeping your listing pet-free, service animals do not count as pets, and Airbnb’s policy is clear – denying a booking due to the presence of a service animal is against their Nondiscrimination Policy.

 What Does the Airbnb Nondiscrimination Policy Dictate?